KokorinIlya/cpp-course-exercises/README.md

 2) call_once_function - function, identical to std::function, that can store and call call_once functional objects (like objects, created by call_once_bind)

 Implemented using Small Object Optimization (SOO).
+The data structure is fully reentrancy-safe

 3) optional - my implementation of std::optional or boost::optional